 The presentence investigation (PSI) is written for the bench and the supervising probation officer.
 It puts the event leading to the conviction and the offender's history into a context that allows the court to impose a sentence which addresses victim safety, offender accountability, and offender rehabilitation.
+Conditions of probation related to offender rehabilitation in domestic violence cases should provide for ongoing monitoring; allow for swift, sure responses to violations; and provide treatment or counseling groups specific to the context and severity of the violence being used by the offender as well as addressing other high risk needs.

 The PSI also provides the bench with the background information needed to consider any plea agreement in relation to safety, accountability, and rehabilitation; and to make an informed decision regarding whether to accept or reject the agreement.
 The supervising probation agent will use the PSI to get a full picture of (a) the incident, (b) the impact of the incident on the victim, (c) associated domestic violence, (d) the results of past interventions with the offender, (e) the offender's needs related to making behavioral changes and the victim's needs for safety, (f) other high risk needs that need to be addressed to avoid ongoing criminality, and (g) supervision and treatment needs.
-Excerpts from the nonconfidential section of the PSI will also be used by practitioners in any future cases involving the same offender, including charging attorneys, bail evaluators, police investigators, and service providers.
+Excerpts from the non-confidential section of the PSI will also be used by practitioners in any future cases involving the same offender, including charging attorneys, bail evaluators, police investigators, and service providers.